freies-deutsches-hochstift/virtual-time-travel/docs/getting_started/index.md

-## Download and setup
+# Download and setup

-You can choose to use directly the **pre-build application** (recommended for end-users ):
+You can choose to use directly the **pre-build application** (recommended for end-users ) or to run and build your application from scratch.

+### Pre-build application

+The pre-build distribution is a standalone application ready to be used and customized with your data and design.

 [Download Pre-build application](/ ":target=_blank :class=button")

-and then add your content and design

 [Customization Guide](customization/your_app.md ":class=button")

----
+### Build your own

 The source code of this application is also available on [GitHub](https://github.com/freies-deutsches-hochstift/virtual-time-travel).